Hartley Mauditt: History

-Hartley Mauditt was first documented in the Domesday Book as "Herlege" (meaning hartland or woodland); "Hartley" signifies a pasture for deer.
+Hartley Mauditt was first documented in the Domesday Book (1086) as "Herlege" (meaning hartland or woodland); "Hartley" signifies a pasture for deer.
 The manor had been granted to William de Maldoit (by corruption rendered Mauditt) by William the Conqueror.

-Later, it was in the possession of John of Gaunt, the Duchy of Lancaster, the Crown, and then in 1603 to Nicholas Steward (1547-1633).
+In the late 1300s it was in the possession of John of Gaunt, the Duchy of Lancaster, then the Crown.

+In 1603 it was owned by Nicholas Steward (1547-1633) the MP for Cambridge University.

-In 1790, the 4th Baronet of Hartley Mauditt, Sir Simeon Henry Stuart, sold the manor to Henry Bilson-Legge whose son pulled down the manor house in 1798.
-After the demolition of the house the village of Hartley Mauditt declined, and eventually left the church as one of the few remaining buildings in the site of the settlement.
+In 1790, the 4th Baronet of Hartley Mauditt, Sir Simeon Henry Stuart, sold the manor to Henry Bilson-Legge.
+Bilson-Lagge's son son pulled down the manor house in 1798, possibly because it was in a poor state and would have been expensive to re-furbish.
+After the demolition of the manor house, the village declined.

+Today, the church is one of the few remaining buildings.

+On 1 April 1932 the parish was incorporated into the larger parish of Worldham.

+Parish church

+St Leonard's church is a remaining building from the pre-18th century village.
+It is on the West side of a lake, as seen in the picture.